 The Future Journey Canvas measures 60.96cm x 76.2cm and has markings for eyelets if you choose to print on matte-finished vinyl banner material (our recommendation).

-The Future Journey Map is used in 1-to-One workshops, and you will need one Future Canvas Journey per Moment that Matters.
+The Future Journey Map is used in 1-to-1 workshops, with one Future Canvas Journey used per Moment that Matters.
+The Future Journey is used in place of the Customer Experience Hypothesis Statement.